Finding God in the dark

 God’s promise to Abraham – a picture of hope.

-Revelation 19 paints these three pictures of hope meant to spur on the suffering saints: Babylon’s destruction; the marriage of the Lamb; and victory over the Beast and his False Prophet.
+Revelation 19 paints three pictures of hope meant to spur on the suffering saints: Babylon’s destruction, the marriage of the Lamb, and victory over the Beast and his False Prophet.
 Seeing these images will stir the same joyful hope in us today.

 Babylon_destroyed2